'Today is your day, Susan': New Zealanders react to Malcolm Rewa's guilty verdict

 Police also spoke about the verdict, shortly after it was delivered.

-"Police welcome the jury's verdict in convicting Malcolm Rewa of Susan Burdett's murder.

 "Police wish to thank all the witnesses who came to court to give evidence.
-We appreciate it has been both difficult and traumatic for people having to relive their experiences of the case some 26 years later," a spokesperson said.
+We appreciate it has been both difficult and traumatic for people having to relive their experiences of the case some 26 years later," Detective Superintendent Dave Lynch said.

-Burdett was raped and bludgeoned to death in her Papatoetoe home in 1992.

-After some 27 years, 12 New Zealanders today said her killer was Rewa.

-New Zealanders have taken to social media to react to the verdict.
+New Zealanders have also taken to social media to react to the verdict.

 "Proof of an unjust system!
 All those years robbed from Teina Pora's life, all those years Rewa sitting back thinking he got away with it, all those hundreds of thousands of dollars of tax payers money spent on the case to prove an innocent man guilty only to the spend all that money again to try and prove who the real murderer was.
 This is an embarrassment and proof that our system needs an overhaul," someone said on the Herald Facebook page.